-This document is a clarification of the acceptable behavior outlined in the npm Code of Conduct, and nothing in this document should be interpreted to contradict any aspect of the npm Code of Conduct.
+This document is additive to the guidelines in the npm Code of Conduct and npm Open-Source terms.
+Nothing in this document should be interpreted to contradict any aspect of the npm Code of Conduct or Open-Source Terms.

 npm owner ls <pkgname>

 Don't squat on package names, user names or organization names.
 Publish code or move out of the way.

 This process is an excellent way to:

 If you see bad behavior or content you believe is unacceptable, refer to the Code of Conduct for guidelines on reporting violations.
 You are never expected to resolve abusive behavior on your own.
 We are here to help.

 foo, follow these steps: